Verify 2FA Documentation

 Sign up for an account

-To integrate Verify 2FA you will need to obtain credentials (Client ID & Secret) and create your first application.
-Sign up for a free account to get started, and sign in to the Client Dashboard for access to your Client ID & Secret.
+To integrate Verify 2FA OIDC, you will need to obtain credentials (OIDC Client ID & Secret).
+Sign up for a free account to get started, sign in to the Client Dashboard and create your first application to access your OIDC Client ID & Secret.

 The Sandbox environment allows you to get familiarized with the TypingDNA Verify 2FA technology.
 The Sandbox environment is limited to a maximum of 100 users per month.